|Nature of incident:

 |Date of incident:

-A 21-year-old Palestinian Christian woman from Jerusalem describes how her freedom of movement and her right to practice her religion have been restricted by Israeli government policies.
+On 4 July 2012, 21-year-old Palestinian Christian woman from Jerusalem describes how her freedom of movement and her right to practice her religion have been restricted by Israeli government policies.

 S.D. is a 21-year-old Palestinian Christian woman from Jerusalem, who is studying at Bethlehem University.
 “My father’s family owned two houses, one in Jerusalem and another in one of the remaining Christian villages in the West Bank,” says S. “The house in the village was my father’s family’s summer house.
 They spent most of the time in the house in Jerusalem and spent the hot summer months in the village.
 After my father separated from his first wife, he gave her the Jerusalem house and moved to the village where he started a new family.
 He did not realise at the time that giving up the Jerusalem house was going to cost us our residency rights in Jerusalem,” says S.